Declutter the Declutter!

 Don’t double up on your work, double up on your spare time!

 The same can go for emails and paperwork.
-Decide to not open emails or letters unless you have the time to deal with what’s inside.
+Decide not to open emails or letters unless you have the time to deal with what’s inside.

 Perhaps you are a great declutterer and have some top tips that you can share with us?